LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 (by default you are offered only the appropriate items; press `?`to cycle item menu modes).
 Only items of a few kinds inflict any damage, but some have other effects, beneficial, detrimental or mixed.

+In-game detailed item descriptions contain melee and ranged damage estimates.
+They do not take into account damage from effects and, if bonuses are not known, they are guessed based on average bonuses for that kind of item.
+The displayed figures are rounded, but the game internally keeps track of minute fractions of HP.

 Whenever the monster's or hero's hit points reach zero, the combatant dies.
 When the last hero dies, the scenario ends in defeat.